iLawOne/hello-world/README.md

 My first steps into the world of coding...starting with Swift.
 I have always wanted to enter the exciting world of coding.
-I am trying to wrap my head around Swift, and coming from a point where I know absolutly nothing is quite challenging!
+I am trying to wrap my head around Swift, and coming from a point where I know absolutely nothing is quite challenging!